dotMS1/hyperskill-Project-Zookeeper/README.md

 --------------

-These is my first project finished on Hyperskill platform.
+These is my first project finished on Hyperskill platform ...

 Task 1.4 - Rush into print.